theo2612/NewObsidian/docs/Stream/quotes.md

 Sam Reich of gamechanger
 “The only way to learn is by playing, the only way to win is by learning, and the only way to begin is by beginning,”

+???
+Your first workout, podcast, speech, video or ANYTHING will be bad.
+You can't make your 100th without making your FIRST.
+Put your ego aside and START.